 Bugs lurk in the combinations.

 One other thing : the combinations of factors I list above would not be unusual, I have found all of them on different projects.
-It takes a lot of management discipline to maintain the information systems and test units that allow engineering to happen reliably, and it is easy to short-cut when times are tight.
+It takes a lot of management discipline to maintain the information systems and test units that allow engineering to happen reliably, and it is easy to short-cut when budgets or schedules are tight.
 All complex pieces of software and hardware are shipped with known bugs, and if not, their testing is inadequate, because all software and hardware have bugs you have not yet found.
 Not being able to build and test a shipped version of hardware/software is quite common.
 Ditto bugs in bus adapters.

 Added yet later.
 Today, I have been slow to catch on to the significance of what I write.
 The real significance is that the military of every country makes errors that could cause wars at a certain rate.
 That error rate increases when more than 2 militaries are involved in a potential conflict situation.